osrf/gzue4bridge/README.md

 1. Compile the project and GzUE4Bridge plugin if needed

-1. In one terminal, launch gazebo, e.g.
+1. In one terminal, launch gazebo server, e.g.

         gzserver --verbose worlds/shapes.world